MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/log-analytics/billing/log-analytics-billing-anomolies.md

 ### Step 3: Analyze the cost

 You're now prepared to analyze a cost spike, high usage, or anomaly assessment.
 The following image displays cost data from a log analytics service over the last three months, group by **Meter category**.
+In the stacked bar chart, three anomalous cost spikes are evident on March 31, April 30, and May 31.
+Select the stacked bar for April 30, it indicates that the Azure Grafana Service that linked to this log analytics caused the cost spike.

 :::image type="content" source="media/log-analytics-billing-anomolies/high-cost-5.png" alt-text="high cost step 5" lightbox="media/log-analytics-billing-anomolies/high-cost-5.png":::

-In the stacked bar chart, three anomalous cost spikes are evident on March 31, April 30, and May 31.
-Focusing on the stacked bar for April 30, a significant cost spike is observed in the Azure Grafana Service.

 Additionally, the example cost was higher during the late May period due to a spike in Azure Sentinel usage.
 This is indicated by the increased height of the respective segments within the stacked bar.